arpitasau/employee-directory/README.md

 # Employee Directory

-## User Story
+## Description

-* As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+* The app helps users to view entire employee directory at once and quick access to their information.

-Given a table of random users, when the user loads the page, a table of employees should render.
+When the user loads the page, a table of employees renders.

 The user should be able to:

-  * Sort the table by at least one category
+  * Sort the table by at name both alphabetically ascending and descending order.

-  * Filter the users by at least one property.
+  * Filter the users by name.

 <img src="/emp.png">